nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 The *experimental* version is for testing purposes, code may change regularly here, and should not be used in any live campaign (Use the stable, without guidelines)

-**Never use the commented version in a live email campaign, as HTML comments play havoc with spam filters and also the structure of the commented version is not friendly for parsing!**
+**Never use the commented version in a live email campaign, as HTML comments play havoc with spam filters, also the structure of the commented version is not friendly for parsing!**

 The default table structure defined in the template is provided as guidance, you may wish to adapt it for your own uses.